abhishek-kumar-code/Redfish_Public/Specification.md

 ### Schema, registry and profile repository

-All Redfish schemas, registries, and profiles published or re-published by the DMTF''s Redfish Forum are available from the DMTF website http://redfish.dmtf.org/ for download.
+All Redfish schemas, registries, and profiles published or re-published by the DMTF's Redfish Forum are available from the DMTF website http://redfish.dmtf.org/ for download.
 The files are organized on the site in the following manner:

 | URL | Folder contents |
 |-----|-----------------|